 Polyneuropathies are frequent neurological manifestations of systemic illnesses.
-For example, approximately 50% of diabetics and patients with advanced HIV develop a polyneuropathy.
+For example, approximately 50% of diabetic patients and patients with advanced HIV infection develop a neuropathy.
 Most neuropathies caused by toxins and metabolic factors are axonal.
-The aetiologies of demyelinating polyneuropathy (e.g., Guillain-Barre syndrome, monoclonal gammopathies) are much more limited.
+The aetiologies of demyelinating polyneuropathy (e.g., Guillain-Barre syndrome [GBS], chronic inflammatory demylelinating polyradiculoneuropathy, monoclonal gammopathies, certain hereditary neuropathies) are limited.

-It most commonly presents as symmetric numbness, paraesthesias, and dysaesthesias in the feet and distal lower extremities (distal symmetrical polyneuropathy).
-In severe cases, sensory symptoms and signs fit a stocking-glove distribution.
+Polyneuropathy most commonly presents as symmetric numbness, paraesthesias, and dysaesthesias in the feet and distal lower extremities (distal symmetrical sensorimotor polyneuropathy).
+In severe cases, sensory symptoms and signs progress proximally to fit a stocking-glove distribution.
 Balance and gait may be impaired.
 Early motor signs include atrophy of the intrinsic foot muscles and ankle weakness.
-The autonomic nervous system may be involved, resulting in symptoms such as early satiety, diarrhoea or constipation, sexual performance problems, sweating disturbances, and orthostatic lightheadedness.
+The autonomic nervous system may be involved, resulting in symptoms such as early satiety, diarrhoea or constipation, erectile dysfunction, sweating disturbances, and orthostatic lightheadedness.
+Other clinical phenotypes may be present, including purely sensory or purely motor symptoms and polyneuropathies with an acute presentation (e.g, GBS).

 Asymmetric neuropathies or neuropathies presenting initially with upper extremity signs or symptoms should alert the practitioner to alternate neuropathy diagnoses, including entrapment neuropathies (focal neuropathies) or vasculitic neuropathies (multifocal neuropathies).
 The differential diagnosis of focal and multifocal neuropathies overlaps but is distinct from that of polyneuropathies.